asnota/Computer-Pointer-Controller/README.md

 The project allows controlling the cursor of the mouse by a human gaze.
 Four pretrained models are used to detect human face, head pose, facial landmarks and, finally, human eye gaze.

 ## Project Set Up and Installation
-This project uses OpenVino distribution to perform inference, please find the instruction on this dependency installation followith the link:
+This project uses OpenVino distribution to perform inference, please find the instruction on this dependency installation following the link:
 <a href="https://docs.openvinotoolkit.org/2020.1/_docs_install_guides_installing_openvino_windows.html">
 https://docs.openvinotoolkit.org/2020.1/_docs_install_guides_installing_openvino_windows.html</a>

-The models used for the inference must be downloaded locally, please follow the following steps:
+The models used for the inference must be downloaded locally, please follow the steps described below:
 1. Go to the directory with the OpenVino installation to reach the downloader tool (your path may differ depending on the OpenVino distribution location on your computer as well as the version on OpenVino you have installed, please note that the installation instruction are given for Window):
 ```cd C:\Program Files (x86)\IntelSWTools\openvino_2020.3.194\deployment_tools\open_model_zoo\tools\downloader```